‘Twilight’ actor Gregory Tyree Boyce, 30, and girlfriend found dead

 LAS VEGAS (KRON) – “Twilight” actor Gregory Tyree Boyce and his girlfriend were found dead in their Las Vegas home last week, according to a report.

-The 30-year-old actor and his 27-year-old girlfriend Natalie Adepoju, died at the scene on May 13, E!
+The 30-year-old actor and his 27-yer-old girlfriend Natalie Adepoju, died at the scene on May 13, E!
 News reports.

 Their causes of death are pending toxicology reports.